 “Well, this isn’t a good business to be in.
 The workhouse at least is better than the gallows.”

-“That’s a matter of opinion,” Jason retorted – he sounded just like his father, too, with that same arrogant, slightly prickly manner.
+“That’s a matter of opinion.”
+He sounded just like his father, too, with that same arrogant, slightly prickly manner.
 “But I regret that I cannot linger here in conversation,” he added, as formally polite as if taking his leave in their best parlour.
 “The summer months are a damned nuisance, being light so late.
 And ye’d best be on yer way to get home afore dark.
 I apologise for delaying ye.”

 He lifted one hand in a kind of salute, then slammed the door of the carriage shut and called out to the driver to whip up the horses.
 This he did with alacrity.
-The coach sprang forward, leaving the mounted man, the riderless horse, and the corpse on the ground receding swiftly into the gathering dusk.
+The coach sprang forward, leaving the rider, an empty horse, and the corpse on the ground receding swiftly into the gathering dusk.

 Demelza had forgotten to breathe during the brief exchange.
 Now she drew in a great shuddering gasp of air, almost choking, and fell into Ross’s arms, clinging to him, her slim body wracked with sobs.

 “Judas!
 Judas!
 I thought he was going to kill you.”

 “So did I,” Ross conceded wryly.
 “It was probably a foolish thing to do, at my age.
 But that ring has been on your finger since I put it there almost fifty years ago.”

 She held up her hand, looking at the thin gold band – it was so much a part of her that she rarely even noticed it.
 “Such a small thing to die for.”